willfindlay/adaptivesec-F2020/journal/16-nov-17th.md

     * Area by conference by year? (maybe)
     * etc.

+## Thoughts on the Readings

+### Establishing a Baseline for Measuring Advancement in theScience of Security – an Analysis of the 2015 IEEESecurity & Privacy Proceedings

+The focus here is on the quality of scientific reporting in security papers.

+* Not so much attack vs defense
+* Rather, do they present:
+    * Research objectives?
+    * Limitations?
+    * Threats to validity?
+    * Etc.

+In theory, it would be nice to move towards higher quality scientific reporting in security.
+But this doesn't really solve the problem of increasingly irrelevant and impractical security literature in academia.

+However, we can certainly borrow some of the ideas here (e.g. how the paper is structured, the types of research questions, etc.).

+"Five of the authors developed and evolved a rubric of indicators of scientific research based upon the literature."

+* This sounds similar to the rubric we have been discussing in class
+* But it seems to be much finer-grained
+    * (probably closer to what we initially discussed than where we ended up)

+"Six other authors applied this rubric to evaluate the 55 papers in the 2015 IEEE Security and Privacy conference proceedings."

+* It seems that the scope of their study is also much narrower than our own

+"Because of the opportunistic nature of much of the current security research..."

+* I think this hits the nail on the head
+* A new attack comes up, and everyone piles on

+### Characterizing Scientific Reporting in Security Literature:An analysis of ACM CCS and IEEE S&P Papers

+A criterion given here that would be nice to include in our analysis:

+* "Does the paper include an artifact?" -- A nice binary question with implications for practicality

 ## Project Updates

 Now working on eBPF containers, tentatively calling the project "cell".